Ruskington

 Ruskington is a village and civil parish in the North Kesteven district of Lincolnshire, England, located approximately 4 mi north of Sleaford on the north–south B1188 road and slightly north of the A153 road.
-The village contains approximately 2,200 dwellings and is approximately 1 mi in length, measured from east to west.
-The population of the civil parish was 5,169 at the 2001 census, increasing to 5,637 at the 2011 census.
+The village contains approximately 2,600 dwellings and is approximately 1 mi in length, measured from east to west.
+The population of the civil parish was 5,169 at the 2001 census, increasing to 5,637 at the 2011 census and 5,648 at the 2021 census.